 - to conduct their own research project,

-- and finally to receive solid guidance geared toward publishing their work in international journals
+- and to receive solid guidancetoward publishing their work in international journals.

-The primary role of an advisor is to facilitate each student’s growth both as a scientist and as a human being and to provide the best research environment possible.
-A collaborative approach is more productive and enjoyable than a strong hierarchy between faculty and student.
-As advisors we care about the people in the lab and tremendously enjoy working closely with them.
-The best ideas grow out of one-on-one discussions, or small group brainstorming sessions, and we both think it is important to meet regularly with each student and postdoc.
+From our perspective, the primary role of an advisor is to foster a student’s growth as a scientist and as a human being, and to provide the best research environment possible.
+A collaborative approach is more productive and enjoyable than a strong hierarchical relationship between faculty and student.
+As advisors, we care about the people in the lab and enjoy working closely with them.
+The best ideas grow out of one-on-one discussions, or small group brainstorming sessions, and we meet regularly with each student and postdoc.

 “You learn to play the harp by playing the harp” (W. Goethe).
 Graduate school is a crucial time of learning.
-Upon graduation, a student has to be able to identify important research questions, conduct a research project, and publish it.
-The only way to learn how to do this and to become a successful scientist is by doing one’s own research, and going through these steps.
-Generally, we aim to provide ample feedback while making it clear that each student and postdoc is responsible for his/her research project.
-The student or post-doc will take an active role in shaping research questions and approach in their projects.
+Upon graduation, a student can identify important research questions, conduct a research project independently, and publish it.
+The only way to learn how to do this and to become a successful scientist is by doing a research project from start to finish.
+So, while we provide ample feedback, each student and postdoc is responsible for his/her research project.
+The student or post-doc has an active role in shaping research questions and approach.

 Each graduate student is different.
-One student asks highly creative research questions but has a statistics phobia; another student excels in data analysis but struggles to interpret or communicate results. i.
-This is natural and expected.
+One student asks highly creative research questions but has a statistics phobia; another student excels in data analysis but struggles to interpret or communicate results.
+These challenges are natural and expected.
 However, identifying and facing the area in which one needs to grow is important, and graduate school is the place to learn to overcome personal limitations that interfere with the conduct of good science.
 Graduate school is also a wonderful place to meet people from different cultures and different perspectives.
 A diverse research team makes for better science, and we are proud that the SILVIS lab is a very diverse team.

 “Science is 1% inspiration and 99% perspiration” (T. Edison).
-There are two successful routes to become a good scientist: being a genius or hard work.
-Most of us are not a genius; we don’t expect that from our students.
-What we do expect – and on occasion demand – is the desire to do good science, the personal wherewithal to be persistent, and the willingness to do what needs to be done when it needs to be done.
-Science is competitive, and mediocre performance come back to haunt one.
-Performance is measured in productivity, not in work hours, and we do not expect regular work on weekends on after work hours.
+There are two successful routes to become a good scientist: being a genius or working hard.
+Neither of us is a genius, and we don’t expect that from our students.
+What we do expect is the desire to do good science, the personal wherewithal to be persistent, and the willingness to do what needs to be done, when it needs to be done.
+Science is competitive.
+Mediocre performance comes back to haunt one.
+Performance is measured in productivity though, not in work hours, and we do not expect regular work on weekends on after work hours.
 The best dissertation is a done dissertation.
-An approximate goal we work toward is for students to finish a M.S. in 2-3 years and a Ph.D. in 3-4 years.
+An approximate goal we work toward is for students to finish a M.S. in 2-3 years and a Ph.D. in 3-5 years.
 A dissertation is a launch platform, it is not the moon.

 We work to build a strong research team.
 SILVIS lab members work together on many projects.
-Collaboration is encouraged, and we expect that students and postdocs are willing to help each other out.
-Fellow graduate students in the lab are a huge resource.
-We facilitate regular lab meetings, occasional canoe or other outdoor outings, and visits to the campus beer garden because they are important elements of a healthy work environment (as well as plain fun!).
+Collaboration is encouraged, and we expect that students and postdocs are willing to help each other.
+Fellow lab members are a great resource.
+We have weekly regular lab meetings, occasional canoe trips or other outdoor outings, and visits to the campus beer garden overlooking Lake Mendota because socializing is an important element of a healthy work environment (as well as plain fun!).

 What characteristics are important in a candidate?

-It is rewarding to work closely with each student and postdoc, and we can support only so many.
-This means that each of us accepts a low number of new students per year.
+We find it rewarding to work closely with each student and postdoc, and we can support only so many.
+This means that each of us accepts only a few new students per year.
 How are these candidates chosen?
-The degree of ‘fit’ (i.e. how much in line are a students’s interests, skills, and past experience with an available project) is very important.
+The level of ‘fit’ (i.e. how closely to a students’s interests, skills, and past experience match an available project) is very important.
 Similarly important are prior publications, skills and research experiences.
-Prior grades or GRE scores are a factor, but are less important.
+Prior grades or GRE scores are a factor, but we care less about them.

-More on the idea of ‘fit’: One aspect of ‘fit’ is the research interest of a candidate.
-A starting student needs to be enthusiastic and highly motivated to do a given project otherwise it will be hard to reach the finish line.
-In the SILVIS lab, we are interested in ecology, conservation and natural resource management at broad scales; we want to contribute to conservation biology, and we use remote sensing and/or GIS in all our projects.
-The research interests of a prospective student need to be closely aligned with this focus.
+One key aspect of ‘fit’ is the research interest of a candidate.
+A new student needs to be enthusiastic and highly motivated to do a given project otherwise it will be hard to reach the finish line.
+In our lab, we do research on ecology, conservation and natural resource management at multiple scales; we want to contribute to conservation biology, and we use remote sensing, statistics, and/or GIS in all our projects.
+The research interests of a prospective student need to be closely aligned with what we do.

-Past experience is the best evidence for a good fit of research interests.
+A candidate’s track record is the best evidence for a good fit of research interests.
 The first document that we look at when evaluating a candidate is the CV, not the letter.
-Yes, people switch careers and interests at times, but talk is cheap.
-Candidates who have already conducted research projects that match our research focus will have an advantage.
-Students who have relevant computing skills (GIS, image processing, statistics), field experience, or who have published, will be more likely to rise to the top.
+Yes, people sometimes switch careers and research interests can change, but talk is cheap.
+Candidates who have already conducted research projects that match our focus will have an advantage.
+Students who have relevant computing skills (e.g., GIS, statistics, image processing), field experience, or who have published, will be more likely to rise to the top.

-The second aspect of ‘fit’ is personal chemistry.
-A student will work for quite a few years closely with one of us, and be part of the lab group; it is important that everyone gets along during that time.
-In general, we are looking for easy-going people who can adapt to working in groups and who are committed to building a good working environment.
-It is important that candidate respect everyone in the lab.
-Most candidates interview with one or both of us, and also with the other folks in the lab, and we pay close attention to any concerns raised by current students and postdocs after an interview.
-Last but not least, a ‘can do’ attitude is important, and indications that one is ‘hungry’ to do science.
+A second aspect of ‘fit’ is personal chemistry.
+A student will work for several years closely with one of us, and be part of the lab group.
+It is important that everyone gets along during that time.
+We are looking for easy-going people who can adapt to working in groups and who are committed to building a good working environment.
+It is ‘everyone respects everyone else’ in the lab.
+So after you interview with one or both of us, please expect that you will also be interviewed by current lab members.
+We pay close attention to their impressions after an interview.
+Last but not least, a ‘can do’ attitude is important, and candidates have to be ‘hungry’ to do science.
 If you ‘know it all’, there is nothing left you can learn from us.

 Money, money, money

-It is the policy of the Department of Forest and Wildlife Ecology, of which we are both faculty members, that we cannot accept students without having support for both living expenses and tuition in hand.
-We fully support this policy, and all graduate students in the lab are fully funded either as research assistants or via a fellowship.
+We only accept students when there is support for both tuition and living expenses in hand.
+All graduate students in the lab are fully funded either as research assistants, teaching assistants, or via a fellowship.
 That is the good news.
-The bad news is that sometimes it is not possible to accept outstanding candidates simply because funding is limited.
+The bad news is that sometimes it is not possible to accept outstanding candidates simply because we do not have the funding.

-Fellowships are offered by a number of federal agencies in the U.S. (e.g., NSF, EPA, NASA) and international candidates may qualify for additional fellowship programs in their home countries.
+Fellowships for US citizen are offered by a number of federal agencies in the U.S. (e.g., NSF, NASA) and international candidates may qualify for fellowship programs in their home countries.
 If you have been selected for a graduate student fellowship – congratulations!
 They are highly competitive and a strong sign of excellence.
 If you are the proud winner of such a fellowship, and feel that our lab would be a good place for you to learn and work, please do not hesitate to contact one of us.
-If you are planning to apply to a fellowship but would like to discuss your possible future role in the lab first, again, don’t hesitate to make contact.
-Occasionally we are open to exploring the possibility of working with a student to develop a proposal.
+If you are planning to apply to a fellowship and would like to discuss a possible future role in the lab first, please feel free to e-mail us.
+On occasion we have worked with a student to develop a fellowship proposal.

-Teaching assistantships are very rare in our department, and not a common source of graduate student funding in the lab.
-Students may choose to serve for a semester as a teaching assistant in a different department to gain teaching experience.
-However, TA-ships are not a viable option to support an entire graduate degree in the SILVIS lab.
+Limited teaching assistantships are available for students with bird expertise, but are otherwise not a common source of graduate student funding in the lab.
+We do not see teaching assistantship as a viable option to support an entire graduate degree in the SILVIS lab.

 Campus, department and lab

 The University of Wisconsin -Madison is one of the major research universities in the United States.
-It ranks 2nd in research expenditures among all U.S. universities and first among public universities.
-Total student enrollment is 41,500, out of which 8,800 are graduate students.
+Total student enrollment is about 42,000, out of which 8,800 are graduate students.
 The University has a long history of excellence in many subject areas including ecology, natural resource management and remote sensing science.
-UW-Madison provides an excellent and stimulating place for any student interested in higher learning.
+UW-Madison provides an excellent and stimulating place for any student interested in cutting-edge scientific research.

 The Department of Forest & Wildlife Ecology has a commitment to excellence in research and teaching, and the Forestry graduate program was ranked No 1 in the latest ranking of the National Research Council.
-The Department has particular research strengths in applied forest and wildlife conservation questions especially related to habitat and population modeling, landscape ecology , and remote sensing/GIS.
+The Department has particular research strengths in applied forest and wildlife conservation questions especially related to habitat and population modeling, landscape ecology, and remote sensing/GIS.

-Research in the SILVIS lab focuses on ecology, conservation and natural resource management at broad scales..
 Students joining the lab can expect to become part of a collegial research team working in an intellectually stimulating environment.
-We expect each student to contribute to the group in one way or another, and to be social rather than aloof or isolated.
-We believe that much is learned through informal exchanges of ideas and skills, as through classrooms and papers, and that this should be a give-and-take process.
-The lab provides state-of-the-art computing hardware and software.
-Commonly used research tools include field data collection, remote sensing, GIS and.
+We expect each student to contribute to the lab in some way.
+We believe that as much is learned through informal exchanges of ideas and skills, as through classrooms and papers, and that this should be a give-and-take process.
+The SILVIS lab provides state-of-the-art computing hardware and software.
+Commonly used research tools include field data collection, remote sensing, GIS and statistics.
 However, not all research involves a field component, and regardless, most of our work is done in front of a computer screen.